-The paper is organized as follows.
-Section I presents some VAR evidence on housing prices and the business cycle.
+The plan of the paper is as follows.
+The next section presents some VAR evidence on house prices and the business cycle.
 Section II presents the basic model.
 Section III extends the basic model by including a constrained household sector and by allowing for variable capital.
 Section IV estimates the structural parameters of the model.
-Section V analyzes its dynamics, while Section VI looks at housing prices and debt indexation for the formulation of systematic monetary policy.
-Concluding remarks are contained in Section VII.
+Section V analyses its dynamics.
+Section VI looks at house prices and debt indexation for the formulation of systematic monetary policy.
+Concluding remarks are in Section VII.

-I. VAR Evidence on Housing Prices and the Business Cycle
+I. VAR evidence on house prices and the business cycle

-Figure 1 presents impulse responses (with 90-percent bootstrapped confidence bands)

-from a VAR with detrended real GDP (Y), change in the log of GDP deflator (π), detrended real house prices (q), and Fed Funds rate (R) from 1974Q1 to 2003Q2.5 I use this VAR to document the key relationships in the data and, later in the paper, to choose the
+Figure 1 presents impulse responses (with 95 percent bootstrapped confidence bands) from a VAR with detrended real GDP (Y), change in the log of GDP deflator (π) , detrended real house prices (q), and Fed Funds rate (R) from 1974Q1 to 2003Q2.5 I use this VAR to document the key relationships in the data, and, later in the paper, to choose the parameters of the extended model in a way to match the VAR impulse responses.